Masters Program Details

 Description: An overview of basic, therapeutic interviewing skill building through practice and feedback to develop personal strengths in counseling.
 This course also provides students with an orientation to professional counseling organizations, the developmental history of the counseling profession, as well as ethical, legal and professional issues.

-Description: Methods for the assessment of individuals in counseling will be taught, including clinical interviewing techniques, mental status exam, test selection, administration, scoring, interpretation, and reporting of results.
-The selection and interpretation of assessment tools will be organized around the symptoms of mental and emotional disorders as defined in the most recent edition of the APA Diagnostic and Statistical Manual.
+Description: Methods for the assessment of individuals in counseling will be taught, including clinical interviewing techniques, mental status exam, use of the APA Diagnostic and Statistical Manual (DSM), test selection, administration, scoring, interpretation, and reporting of results.
+Selection and interpretation of assessment tools appropriate for community and school settings will be addressed.

-Description: This course is designed to provide an understanding of abnormal behavior in the context of the diagnostic categories as described in the most recent edition of the Diagnostic and Statistical Manual of Mental Disorder and the multiaxial diagnostic system.
+Description: This course is designed to give an overview and provide an understanding of abnormal behavior in the context of the diagnostic categories as described in the most recent edition of the Diagnostic and Statistical Manual of Mental Disorder (5th Ed.)
+[DSM-5] and the diagnostic system.
 Particular emphasis will be placed on the processes of assessment, diagnosis, and treatment of mental and emotional disorders and factors influencing these.

 Description: An examination of selected issues relevant to understanding multicultural lifespan differences, counseling process and practice.